renjeik/fusion_base/README.md

 Download and install it conda, from https://www.anaconda.com/.

-Open a terminal and create an environment using the command:
+Open Anaconda Prompt/Terminal and create an environment using the command:

 ```bash
 conda create --name <NAME OF ENVIRONMENT> python=3.11.4 -y